Updated 25-Nov-2021 18:33

 After college, I lived in Lisle, IL (an apartment city, no antennas allowed) west of Chicago where I worked for Bell Labs, Electronic Switching Division.
 While at Bell Labs, I acquired a Johnson Pacemaker and used that plus my homebrew receiver to make a couple of contacts using the Lab’s club station antennas.
 Unfortunately, I left that equipment there when I went back to graduate school at UConn L

 I got back on the air in 1973 when I returned to school at UConn for a Ph.D. degree in Computer Science, and lived in an antenna friendly apartment in the nearby countryside (Ashford, CT) a few miles from where I live today.
 I got a used Eldico SSB-100, a couple of Collins R-390A receivers, a Johnson Valiant, and parts for a Johnson Thunderbolt amplifier from an estate sale (Herb Gordon of Harvard, MA).
 I had lots of fun converting one R-390A unit into a transmitter, the Collins/Glagowski T-390A!
-I still have these units today (check the circuit schematics elsewhere in this WEB to see how I did it!), but they are not yet back on the air at the momennt!
-I rejoined the MARS program but this time USAF MARS.
+I still have these units today (check the circuit schematics elsewhere in this WEB to see how I did it!), but they are not yet back on the air at the moment!
+I rejoined MARS 1975, but this time USAF MARS and have remained a member ever since.

 In 1977, there was a window of opportunity to get a re-issued 2 letter call for free before the vanity system because the US Supreme Court ruled that ALL license fees were illegal due to their cost structure and struck them down.
 So I applied for and received W1TR in late spring of 1977.
 Thinking back, $29 wasn’t really that much to get a 2 letter call (I was eligible in late 1976), but that was a significant amount for a struggling graduate student in those days!